This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1 tsp black sesame seeds

 - 1 tsp poppy seeds

 - 1-2 drops white & black food colouring

 - Add the yeast over the water (tepid), add sugar and mix.
 Let it bloom for 10 minutes.

-- In a large bowl add the flour, salt, sugar and turmeric.
-Mix well to combine.
+- In a large bowl add the flour and salt, mixing well to combine.